JohnDoggoLover/doggo/README.md

-#  Hazel — The Doggo Programming Language
+#  doggo — The Doggo Programming Language

 Hazel is a assembly-style written in Python.
 She’s small, simple, and surprisingly clever — capable of math, branching, labels, and sleeping.